Application Timeline for 2019-2020 Academic Year (Final Dates TBA)

 - Once you access the SGS online admissions application and enter your contact information an applicant identification number and a password will be emailed to you.

 - On the SGS online admission form, there will be a section titled, “Proposed Area of Study”.
-Please indicate one (or more) of the following as your area of study in this section: Ancient, Medieval, Early Modern, Modern and Contemporary, East Asian, or South Asian.
+Please indicate one (or more) of the following as your area of study in this section: Ancient, Medieval, Early Modern, Modern and Contemporary, East Asian, South Asian, or African.

 - You can leave and return to your application at any point until you move to the payment stage.
 Payment is made at the time of application online using only a Visa or MasterCard credit card.